A Travel Money Guide to Ireland

 Bank cards are commonly accepted across Ireland, although you’ll have better luck using them in cities than in rural areas.
 Some of the best travel money cards include debit, credit and prepaid cards.

 Plastic currency is undoubtedly the most convenient way to pay for things in Ireland, especially when you take into account the dual currency situation on the island.
 But using bank cards comes with its own pros and cons.

 Get up to speed on the bank fees you may incur for using your card for foreign transactions.

 Hot tip!
 If you’re asked whether you want to pay in the local currency or your home currency while paying with card, opt for the local currency.
 The exchange rates are far better.

 Bank cards with Visa and Mastercard logos are the most widely accepted both in shops and at ATMs.
 American Express and Diners Club are accepted in fewer places.

 Debit cards are hands-down one of the easiest ways to both pay for things in Ireland and to get cash from ATMs.

 As long as your card has a Cirrus, Maestro, or Plus logo, you shouldn’t have trouble using it.

 Just beware that some bank cards are far superior to others when it comes to international travel.
-For bank cards with fairer exchange rates and lower fees, look at these options:

 Credit cards are often an appealing choice for travellers, with no currency conversion fees and features such as complimentary travel insurance.